 Will my cell phone work at Camp?

-Cell phones have limited reception at the campsite and staff is asked to keep them turned off and out of use during Camp (if you normally use your cell phone as your timepiece, please bring a watch to Camp).
+Cell phones have limited reception at the campsite and staff are asked to keep them turned off and out of use during Camp (if you normally use your cell phone as your timepiece, please bring a watch to Camp).
 We are an 'unplugged' community where cellphones are not to be used, keeping focus on the campers and program.
 Phones are available for staff use after 11:00 p.m. when campers are asleep for the evening.
 Camp does have an emergency contact number and urgent messages from home will be relayed to staff as quickly as possible.

 What activities will be at Camp?